 About this PropertySavor this unique bungalow located on Ocracoke's Back Road.
 A Ferry Trail Ending is just a brief walk to Silver Lake Harbor, unique stores, galleries and dining.

 This bungalow is ideal for modest families or friends.
-Adore the uniqueness of two separate bungalow wings joined by a huge screened porch.
+Appreciate the uniqueness of two separate bungalow wings joined by a enormous screened porch.
 Each wing offers its own living, dining and kitchen areas, bedrooms and bathroom.

 3 Bedrooms and 2 Baths.

-The front section of the bungalow offers a sizable open living area with TV and DVD player, entirely supplied kitchen with dishwasher and electric stove, 1 bedroom with Queen bed and TV, and a Daybed in the alcove den.
+The front section of the bungalow offers a sizable open living area with TV and DVD player, completely supplied kitchen with dishwasher and electric stove, 1 bedroom with Queen bed and TV, and a Daybed in the alcove den.
 One full Bath with shower.
-Guests will adore the front screened porch.
+Guests will savor the front screened porch.
 The front section offers central heat and air.

 The rear section offers a smaller living area with TV, kitchen with gas stove (no dishwasher), two bedrooms each with a pyramid bed (double on bottom/twin on top), full Bath with tub/shower and washer/dryer.
 Adore a rear open outdoor space.
 The rear section offers two window heat/air conditioning units.